runabol/tork/README.md

 7. Worker to send periodic updates of tasks it's working on
 8. Ability to assign tags to jobs in order to group them and for FTS.
 9. Config files
+10. Node to expose number of tasks it's currently working on

 ## License